-OGS Spring Conference offers a wealth of organic focused practical education opportunities.
-Over the course of two days, participants can choose from more than 100 different workshops.
-Students are encouraged to attend classes within the Farmers: Beginning Track and other workshops that align with their farm plan.
+The OGS Spring Conference offers a wealth of organic focused practical education opportunities.
+Over the course of three days, participants can choose from more than 100 different workshops.
+Students are encouraged to attend classes and other workshops that align with their farm plan.

-Participants are matched with a Mentor Farmer for 10–15 hours of one-on-one support and skill building during the summer season.
+Participants are matched with a Mentor Farmer for 15 hours of one-on-one support and skill building during the growing season.
 This time can be used both on and off the farm to develop production and business skills with an experienced farmer.

-This final session participants present their farm proposal in the context of their growing season experience that synthesizes the work done throughout the course.
-It also serves as an end-of-program celebration to motivate students as they move forward on their own in pursuit of their farm dream.
+This final session participants present their farm proposal in the context of their growing season experience, that synthesizes the work done throughout the course.
+It is also a final end-of-program celebration to motivate students as they move forward on their own in pursuit of their farm dream.

 For questions, please contact our Director of Programs & Human Resources, Nicole DelCogliano, at firstname.lastname@example.org